AntonioTorres23/OpenGL_Notes/SSAO.md

 occlusion       += (sampleDepth >= samplePos.z + bias ?
 1.0: 0.0) * rangeCheck;
 ```

-Here we used GLSL's `smoothstep` function that smoothly interpolate
+Here we used GLSL's `smoothstep` function that smoothly interpolates its third parameter between the first and second parameter's range, returning $0.0$ if less than or equal